Color flux-tube nature of the states $T_{cs}(2900)$ and $T^a_{c\bar{s}}(2900)$: wave functions

 The subscripts $a$ and $b$ represent the diquark $[cs]$ and antidiquark $[\bar{u}\bar{d}]$, respectively.
-All [~]s represent all possible Clebsch-Gordan coupling.
-Summering index $\alpha$ represents all of possible channels and the coefficient $c_{\alpha}$ is determined by the model dynamics.
+The square brackets imply all possible Clebsch-Gordan couplings.
+The summation index $\alpha$ represents all of possible channels and the coefficient $c_{\alpha}$ is determined by the model dynamics.